-Shedding light on the evolution of the study of conflicts and their associated management in VTs, a bibliometric analysis of 107 relevant articles published in peerreviewed scientific journals has been performed to first identify the most influential studies and second, to systematize the academic knowledge by unveiling the existence of five thematic clusters: trust, performance, cultural diversity, knowledge management and team management.
-In particular, an innovative approach has been adopted by comparing results from alternative, complementary bibliometric tools, i.e. citations, normalized citations and bibliographic coupling, to identify the most influential articles in the field (Caputo et al., 2021).
+Shedding light on the evolution of the study of conflicts and their associated management in VTs, a bibliometric analysis of 107 relevant articles published in peer-reviewed scientific journals has been performed to first, identify the most influential studies and second, to systematize the academic knowledge by unveiling the existence of five thematic clusters: trust, performance, cultural diversity, knowledge management, and team management.
+In particular, an innovative approach has been adopted by comparing results from alternative complementary bibliometric tools, i.e., citations, normalized citations, and bibliographic coupling, to identify the most influential articles in the field (Caputo et al., 2021).

-This study provides several contributions theoretically, methodologically and practically.
+This study provides several contributions theoretically, methodologically, and practically.
 First, it contributes to strengthening the integration and systematization of the two bodies of literature in conflict management and VTs.
 Second, it provides a rigorous and systematic identification of the most influential papers in these fields and identifies thematic areas to bring forward the research.
-Third, it contributes to bibliometric and reviews studies by advancing the use of comparative bibliometric approaches.
-Finally, the paper interprets in an integrative framework the current knowledge on the field comprising nonlinear and recursive loops between its elements and, thanks to that, elaborates future research avenues.
+Third, it contributes to bibliometric and review studies by advancing the use of comparative bibliometric approaches.
+Finally, the paper interprets in an integrative framework the current knowledge on the field comprising non-linear and recursive loops between its elements and thanks to that elaborates future research avenues.

-The paper is organized into five sections, including this introduction, as follows.
-Section 2 describes the protocol adopted for selecting the paper and the analyses performed.
-Section 3 presents the results of the analyses and determines the most impactful papers.
-Section 4 uses the most impactful papers to propose a framework aimed at suggesting an agenda for future research.
-Section 5 summarizes the contributions of the paper and its limitations.
+The paper is organized in five sections, including this introduction, as follows.
+Section two describes the protocol adopted for selecting the paper and analyses performed.
+The third section presents the results of the analyses and determines the most impactful papers.
+The fourth section uses the most impactful papers to propose a framework aimed at suggesting an agenda for future research.
+The conclusion section summarizes the contributions of the paper and its limitations.